esauortiz/dwm1001_drivers/README.md

 roslaunch dwm1001_drivers dwm1001_localization.launch
 ```

 Lastly, RVIZ configuration file is provided to visualize both Least Squares-based and DWM1001-based tag position.
-The latter is provided by DWM1001 and computed with the firmware module only if Tag is configured with localization engine enabled (```localization_engine: 1```).
+The latter is provided by DWM1001 and computed with the firmware module only if tag is configured with localization engine enabled (```localization_engine: 1```).
 TFs of the anchors whose data is received through serial port are also represented.
 RVIZ with this configuration could be launche with:

 ```bash
 roslaunch dwm1001_drivers nodes_viz.launch